RPGroup-PBoC/mwc_growth/doc/dilution_derivation.md

 presented in Brewster et al. [-@Brewster2014a].](../figs/brewster_method_agreement.pdf){#fig:brewster_method_agreement}

+The real test of this method is being able to faithfully reproduce results seen before in their entirety.
+This means growing the same batch of cells using the same growth conditions and methods. [@Fig:example_experiments] shows the results of such reproduced experiments using three different types of excitation wavelengths -- a mercury (Hg) lamp, white light emitting diode (LED), and a 589 nm laser.
+The top two and bottom left-hand plots in [@fig:example_experiments] show the quantified fluctuations in intensity and the estimated calibration factors for each set.
+It's notable that for both the Hg lamp and the LED system, the fit agrees quite nicely with the means (indicated by red dots for arbitrary bins), but disagrees with the laser illumination.
+This is particularly obvious when using another method to test the accuracy of the counts.
+Without going into the gory details of the model, the bottom right-hand plot in [@fig:example_experiments] shows the predicted change in the expression of a reporter gene as the number of repressors (which are counted using the dilution method) is modulated.
+For both the LED and Hg lamp derived calibration factors, the data agrees with the prediction.
+However, the repressor copy number measurements are shifted by an factor of approximately five to six.
+This is a factor that has been high repeatable when using a laser excitation source, even when a different fluorophore is used.

+ To determine why this particular illumination method does not work, we examined various sources of experimental error and measured their resulting bias on the calibration factor estimation *in silico*.

 ![**Calibration factor estimation under three different illumination sources.**
 Representative examples of experimental measurements using the three different sources of excitation illumination.
-Top-left and top-right correspond to experiments performed with an Hg lamp source and a LED, respectivel.
+Top-left and top-right correspond to experiments performed with an Hg lamp source and a LED, respectively.
 The bottom left corner was collected using a 589 nm laser source.
 The bottom right panel shows the fold-change in gene expression measurements from all three experiments shown in the other panels.](../figs/light_source_experiments.pdf){#fig:example_experiments}

 ## Including various flavors of error